alexwardCS480/riskalyze/README.md

 # Riskalyze Interview Challenge
-See the proved PDF for a detailed description
+See the proved PDF for a detailed description.